banner image

 Press Release

-Conor becomes Partner in the firm’s Consulting practice.
+Conor becomes Partner in the firm’s Consulting practice as firm continues strong growth.

 Grant Thornton Ireland has announced the appointment of Conor O’Dwyer as Partner in its Consulting practice as the firm continues to expand its Irish workforce in line with growing client needs.